Functors of actions: Cosmological gravitology

+This paper is organised as follows.
+In \refS{sec:Cosmological_Gravitology}, we present the philosophical framework and the main new idea in which we build these theories, in a cosmological gravitology context.
+We discuss the limits of these theories, using known studied actions.
+In \refS{sec:Constraining_an_Action_Model} we build novel actions, and in some of them we build the resulting modified EFEs, according to these novel \textit{functors of actions} theories.
+In \refS{sec:Physical_interpretation}, we describe interpretations of these mathematical entities.
+In \refS{sec:Open_Questions}, we discuss novel open questions which can be deduced with this study.
+Finally we conclude in \refS{sec:Conclusions}.

-\section{Cosmological Gravitology}
+\section{Cosmological gravitology}

-Here we give a brief summary of Effective Field Theories which result to theories which explain the large scale structures.
-For a comprehensive summary of Effective Field theories and modified gravity in cosmology, see \citet{2018FrASS...5...44E,2016PhR...633....1P,2012PhR...513....1C}.
-We reintroduce most of these theories with a extended schematic diagram as shown in \refF{fig:Cosmological_Gravitology}.
+Here we give a brief summary of EFTs which attempt to explain the LSS and introduce the FA framework.
+For a comprehensive summary of EFTs and MG in cosmology, \citep[see][]{2018FrASS...5...44E,2016PhR...633....1P,2012PhR...513....1C}.
 Here, we reintroduce some of the concepts, and the interested reader can see the notation in \citet{2018FrASS...5...44E}.
+We reintroduce most of these theories with an extended schematic diagram as shown in \refF{fig:Cosmological_Gravitology}.
+In this diagram, the different classes of theories are represented with different colors, and the subsequent classes are represented with ligher colors of the same kind.
+Further, we present the constraints from observational data, with different borderlines, which are represented in the right up side of this diagram.

-The standard General Relativity model with a background metric $g_{\mu\nu}$ of a massless graviton \cite{einstein1917kosmologische}.
-This theory is denoted in \refF{fig:Cosmological_Gravitology}, where we also show how this theory is extended by several authors.
+Standard GR is mode\LLorL{}ed with a local background metric $g_{\mu\nu}(x)$ of a massless graviton~\cite{einstein1917kosmologische}, where $x$ describes the location of the Minkowski spacetime.
+This theory is denoted in \refF{fig:Cosmological_Gravitology} by a black shape, and we also show how this theory is extended by several ways.